kata198/AdvancedHTMLParser/README.rst

 some of these include:

 	appendText              \-  Append text to this element

 	appendChild             \-  Append a child to this element

-	appendBlock             \- Append a block (text or AdvancedTag) to this element

-	append                  \- alias of appendBlock

 	removeChild             \-  Removes a child

 	removeText              \-  Removes first occurance of some text from any text nodes

 	removeTextAll           \-  Removes ALL occurances of some text from any text nodes

 	insertBefore            \- Inserts a child before an existing child